bchurchill/bahai-quotes/README.md

 * **To provide the quotes!**  The most basic purpose is to aggregate quotes to be easily consumed by software.
 * **Avoid duplicating effort**.
 Our time is limitted, so let's work together!
-* **Usability**.
+* **Simplicity and Usability**.
 It should be easy for anyone to use these in their software project, small or large.
 * **Authenticity**.
 We want to be sure the quotes match exactly the Bahá'í writings, down to the punctuation.
 The official source is http://www.bahai.org/library/.

 ## Design